geopastore/geopastore.github.io/_posts/2025-12-05_WesternStates.md

   <h2>Conclusions (of an old grumbling man)</h2>
   <p>
-    My consideration (and probably I am alone in this) is that the popularity ultrarunning is receiving is beneficial for the sport in the long term, but we should avoid a “Tour de France effect” — excessive media focus and hype around a single event.
-Social media exposure and WS hype are pressing us all against the magic '369' limit.
-We should probably find other great events and personal projects besides aiming only at Western States — all we need is a good pair of socks and shoes and to get out the door.
+    My consideration (and probably I am alone in this) is that the popularity ultrarunning is receiving is beneficial for the sport in the long term, but we have to take care to avoid the “Tour de France effect.”
+In the professional cycling calendar, the Tour de France has gained media coverage and exposure unequal to any other event.
+This is ultimately not good for the sport (everything happening in those three weeks receives disproportionate resonance) and not good for the competition either (a 10th place overall at the Tour is too valuable to risk with an attack).
+We all want the chance to get to the finish line in Auburn, but social media exposure and WS hype are pressing us all against the magic “<strong>369</strong> ” number dam.
+We should probably find our own WS among all the beautiful races (and personal projects); we just need a good pair of socks and shoes and to get out of the door.
   </p>

   <p align="center">